aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Markup/customxmlpart/data/_index.md

 ### Remarks

 The default value is an empty byte array.
-The value cannot be ``None``.
+The value cannot be ``null``.